 Handling Specialty’s electrical designers, mechanical engineers, mechanical designers, millwrights, electricians, assembly technicians, service controls specialists, and project managers all play integral roles in realizing the end product.
-Writing original code and building control panels in-house allow everything to be done under a single banner ensuring quality and efficiency.
-Trial and error have been excellent teachers over the many years Handling Specialty has been designing and building material handling equipment, and have taught our engineering department many valuable lessons which are employed each time a new product is imagined.
+Writing original code and building control panels in-house allows everything to be done under a single banner, ensuring quality and efficiency.
+Trial and error have been excellent teachers over the many years Handling Specialty has been designing and building material handling equipment and have taught our engineering department many valuable lessons, which are employed each time a new product is imagined.

 The incredible array of technology included in these projects requires square footage with entire rooms dedicated to the pumps and hydraulics, and a control room, running each lift between performers moving in and out of the water.